fsprojects/FSharp.AWS.DynamoDB/README.md

 ```fsharp
 table.QueryProjected(<@ fun r -> r.HashKey = "Foo" @>, <@ fun r -> r.HashKey, r.Values.Nested.[0] @>)
 ```

-which returns a tuple of specified attributes.
+which returns a tuple of the specified attributes.
 Tuples can be of any arity and must contain non-conflicting document paths.

 ## Secondary Indices